mikelee3/blog/README.md

 2. Then you'll need to manually run the src/main/resources/schema.sql file to build the database schema.

+3. Manually run the src/main/resource/data.sql to add the test data.

-3. At that point you should be ready to run the tests.
+4. At that point you should be ready to run the tests.

+5. The dropall.sql file will clear the 3 tables if you want to rebuild the database.

 # Practices Implemented